 Winter Hassles.
 The proposed use shall not significantly increase the impact on the surrounding area from glaciation or drifting snow.

-Staff finds that this criterion is met since no foreseeable problems associated with winter conditions are anticipated for the proposed primary care and all snow storage will be accommodated on site.
+This criterion is met since no foreseeable problems associated with winter conditions are anticipated for the proposed use and all snow storage will be accommodated on site.